Generated mountain tailwater and sage valley scene representing the Williams Fork near Parshall, not an exact location photo

 Use RiverReports and USGS 09038500 because that station sits just below the reservoir and matches the lower-river plan.

-No. The upper trail corridor, reservoir access, and lower tailwater each need to be planned separately.
+No. The upper trail area, reservoir access, and lower tailwater each need to be planned separately.